velipso/polybool/README.md

 The receiver is an object with `beginPath`, `moveTo`, `lineTo`, `bezierCurveTo`, and `closePath` defined, and those methods are called in order to output the result.

+Unlike the other APIs, the Instructional API supports _open paths_, which can be used by skipping the call to `closePath` at the end.
+This could be useful for intersecting a rectangle with a line segment, for example.

 ```typescript
 export interface IPolyBoolReceiver {
   beginPath: () => void;